thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 So, all that to say, naming functions through assignment is different from naming them after the function keyword.

-For completeness sake, I want to should probably mention the other forms of creating the function object.
+For completeness sake, I should probably mention the other forms of creating the function object.
 First, there is the formal Function object.
 You should probably never use this, but here's an example anyway:

 {% highlight js+smarty linenos %}